Evolutionary games on the lattice: Payoffs affecting birth and death rates: Introduction

 As previously mentioned, most of the analytical works in evolutionary game theory are based on ordinary differential equations.
 The most popular model that falls into this category is the replicator equation, which we describe for simplicity in the presence of only two strategies since this is the case under consideration for the stochastic spatial model we introduce later.
-The dynamics depends on a $2 \times 2$ payoff matrix $A = (a_{ij})$ where $a_{ij}$ denotes the payoff of a player who follows strategy~$i$ interacting with a player who follows strategy~$j$.
+The dynamics depends on a $2 \times2$ payoff matrix $A = (a_{ij})$ where $a_{ij}$ denotes the payoff of a player who follows strategy~$i$ interacting with a player who follows strategy~$j$.
 To formulate the replicator equation and describe its bifurcation diagram, it is convenient to use the terminology introduced by the author in \cite{lanchier_2012} by setting

-and declaring strategy $i$ to be \begin{itemize} \item {\bf altruistic} when $a_i < 0$, i.e., a player with strategy $i$ confers a lower payoff to a player following the same strategy than to a player following the other strategy, \item {\bf selfish} when $a_i > 0$, i.e., a player with strategy $i$ confers a higher payoff to a player following the same strategy than to a player following the other strategy. \end{itemize} The replicator equation is a system of coupled differential equations for the frequency $u_i$ of players following strategy $i$.
+and declaring strategy $i$ to be: \begin{itemize} \item\emph{altruistic} when $a_i < 0$, that is, a player with strategy $i$ confers a lower payoff to a player following the same strategy than to a player following the other strategy, \item\emph{selfish} when $a_i > 0$, that is, a player with strategy $i$ confers a higher payoff to a player following the same strategy than to a player following the other strategy. \end{itemize} The replicator equation is a system of coupled differential equations for the frequency $u_i$ of players following strategy $i$.
 The payoff of each type $i$ player is given by

 Interpreting this payoff as the growth rate of each type $i$ player, using that the frequencies sum up to one, and recalling the definition of $a_1$ and $a_2$, one obtains the following ordinary differential equation, the so-called replicator equation, for the frequency of type~1 players: